Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

-This page describes the differences between version 1 and version 2 of the web framework.
+This page describes the most relevant differences between version 1 and version 2 of the web framework.
+The most relevant changes are:

 - [X] Improved project templates and the `blacksheep-cli` to bootstrap new projects.
 - [X] Automatic import of `routes` and `controllers`.
 - [X] Changes to dependency injection, with support for alternatives to `rodi`.
 - [X] Changes to server side rendering, with support for alternatives to `Jinja2`.
 - [X] Support for dependency injection in authentication and authorization handlers.
-- [X] Resolved several bugs in the client implementation and improved its support.
 - [X] Improved the `Router` class to support sub-routers and filters.
 - [X] Improved the OIDC features to support storing tokens in the HTML5 Storage API instead of cookies.
 - [X] The full list of changes is at the bottom of this page.
 It includes changes that were applied to version 1 of the framework, too.
+- [X] Some classes have been renamed to better follow Python naming conventions.

 ## BlackSheep-CLI